ibm-cloud-docs/openshift/openshift_storage_object.md

 1. Deploy an {{site.data.keyword.cos_full_notm}} service instance.
    1. Open the [{{site.data.keyword.cos_full_notm}} catalog page](https://cloud.ibm.com/catalog/services/cloud-object-storage).
    2. Enter a name for your service instance, such as `cos-backup`, and select the same resource group that your cluster is in.
-To view the resource group of your cluster, run `ibmcloud oc cluster-get --cluster <cluster_name_or_ID>`.
+To view the resource group of your cluster, run `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.
    3. Review the [plan options ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/object-storage/pricing/#s3api) for pricing information and select a plan.
    4. Click **Create**.
 The service details page opens.
 2. {: #service_credentials}Retrieve the {{site.data.keyword.cos_full_notm}} service credentials.